Setup and dependency injection

 Injection is done as constructor parameters for the component implementation class.

-The following types can be injected in Service Setup, Endpoints, Consumers, Timed Actions and Workflow components:
+The following types can be injected in Service Setup, Endpoints, Consumers, Timed Actions, and Workflows:

 Injectable class | Description |